 - 1 box Red Velvet Cake Mix

-Roll dough into 1 1/2 tablespoon size balls and place on parchment or silicone mat lined baking sheet.
-Leave space between the dough balls as the cookies will spread during baking.
+- Roll dough into 1 ½ tablespoon size balls and place on prepared baking sheet.
+Leave space between the dough balls (about 2 inches apart), as the cookies will spread during baking.